peklaiho/hacked/README.md

 The initialization file **~/.hacked** is automatically loaded at startup if it exists.
 You can put your own customizations there as Scheme code.
 Give the command line option **-q** to skip the loading of the init file.

-## Limitations
+## Status

+Currently the editor is suitable for doing some quick and dirty editing in the terminal.

-There are still some limitations:
+However, there are still some limitations:

-* Only the UTF-8 character encoding is supported
+* Only UTF-8 character encoding is supported
-* Only the Linux-style (\n) line ending is supported
+* Only Linux-style (\n) line endings are supported
 * No wrapping of long lines
 * No syntax highlighting
+* No automatic indentation

 ## License